yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] Leaf piles
       ⬆ Back to Top

-### Question 18: What did the snowman have for a nose?
+### "The children played in the snow.
+They made snowballs and threw them.
+They built a snowman with a carrot nose."
+Question 18: What did the snowman have for a nose?

 - [ ] A stick
 - [ ] A stone